relaycorp/ddos-report/src/content/docs/overview.md

 ![Diagram of an amplification attack](../../assets/diagrams/modus-operandi/attacks-amplification.webp)

-These attacks typically leverage reflection.
+These attacks typically leverage [reflection](#reflection).
-For example, DNS amplification attacks involve sending an `ANY` query to an open DNS resolver, which with the right domain can cause the server to send a large response to the victim.
+For example, DNS amplification attacks involve sending a query to an open DNS resolver, which with the right domain can cause the server to send a large response to the victim.

 ### Botnets